-"The families of the clan of Kehat camped to the south of the Tabernacle."
+"The families of the children of Kehas camped to the south of the Tabernacle."
 (3:29)

-Korach, whom we will meet later (Bamidbar 16) as the instigator of the mutiny against the authority of Moshe, was a Levite of the clan of Kehat.
-Most of his fellow mutineers came from the tribe of Reuven, who also camped south of the Tabernacle, near the clan of Kehat (ibid., 2:10).
+Korach, whom we will meet later (Bamidbar 16) as the instigator of the mutiny against the authority of Moshe, was a Levite of the clan of Kehas.
+Most of his fellow mutineers came from the tribe of Reuven, who also camped south of the Tabernacle, near the clan of Kehas (ibid., 2:10).
 They were thus exposed to Korach's negative influence and subsequently got caught up in his mutiny.